Executor

 project_id: <project id> # ID of the project you want to register the runners in.
 Only needed for project_type runners

-access_token: <token> # A read-only API token, used to verify consistency between the local and gitlab state
+access_token: <token> # A `read_api` or a `manage_runner` token, used to verify consistency between the local and gitlab state.
+For project or group tokens, `role` must be `Maintainer` or `Owner`.

 expose_runners: true # Expose the test machines on this instance?
 Handy for quickly disabling all machines